On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Structure of the Underlying Graph

+To make the mechanism of entropy-driven drift explicit, we consider the $k$-of-$n$ subset selection problem with a random swap operator, which provides a canonical setting in which the drift can be analyzed in closed form.

-In this section, we introduce the geometric structure of the feasible space induced by the underlying graph for $k$-of-$n$ subset selection problems.
-The structural organization of the feasible space will serve as the foundation for analyzing the induced search dynamics in subsequent sections.
+In this section, we introduce the underlying graph for $k$-of-$n$ subset selection problem with random swap operator.
+The structural organization of the underlying graph will serve as the foundation for analyzing the induced search dynamics in subsequent sections.

 We consider subset selection problems in which exactly $k$ elements are chosen from a ground set of size $n$.
 Throughout the paper, we assume that $1 \leq k \leq n-1$, excluding the trivial cases of selecting no elements or all elements.